Illinois Vital Records

 Do I need a notary with my application?

-If you request copies of your vital records, the Illinois Department of Public Health – Division of Vital Records generally does not require you to obtain a notarized statement as part of your application.
+The Illinois Department of Public Health – Division of Vital Records generally does not require you to obtain a notarized statement as part of your application for Illinois vital records.
 If you request a certified vital record on behalf of someone else, you may be required to get a notarized statement of permission to prove you are authorized.

-❗️ A Notarized sworn statement may be required when the individual requesting the certificate is not the record holder nor a parent of the record holder.
+❗️ A Notarized sworn statement may be required when the individual requesting the IL vital records is not the record holder nor a parent of the record holder.

 ❗️ The IDPH – Division of Vital Records requires a photocopy of your ID to verify your identity.